ilius/pyglossary/README.md

 Each entry contains:

-- Headword (title or main phrase for query)
+- Headword (title or main phrase for lookup)
-- Alternates (some alternative phrases for query)
+- Alternates (some alternative phrases for lookup)
 - Definition

 In PyGlossary, headword and alternates together are accessible as a single Python list `entry.l_word`